Idea Development Process

 Iowa DOT Research is constantly looking for ways to keep Iowa’s transportation system on the cutting-edge of safety, mobility, sustainability, and technology.

 Before a project can begin, it must follow a thorough development process.
 Here’s how it works and how you can help:

-Research topics can be submitted by anyone (within or beyond the department) at any time through our Research Ideas Platform.
+Research topics can be submitted by anyone (within or beyond the department) at any time through our Research Ideas site.